 This was a limited edition so I’m not too sure if you can still get it but if you do see it, just grab it!
 I mega-love all the shades.
 Sure, they are not very pigmented but they are so shimmery and sweet, it’s hard to resist.
 Perfect for a simple, natural day look.
 I sometimes use the fairer shades for the inner crease. p.s. the 2007 pink is super super pretty.

 That’s pretty much it for now.
-You can get the listed products at most Japanese drugstores like Matsumoto Kiyoshi, Loft, Sundrug, Tsuruha etc. Leave a comment if you have any products you love and will absolutely purchase if you go to Japan. 🙂
+You can get the listed beauty products at pretty much any Japanese drugstores like Matsumoto Kiyoshi, Loft, Sundrug, Tsuruha etc. Leave a comment if you have any Japanese beauty products you love and will absolutely purchase if you go to Japan. 🙂